Saskatchewan Polytechnic creates free online Indigenous Studies course

 Sask Polytech’s second Massive Open Online Course (MOOC) focuses on Indigenous culture and history, particularly as it relates to Saskatchewan and examines the theme of reconciliation in Canada

-June 3, 2019 – Situated on Treaty 4 and Treaty 6 territories, and Homeland of the Métis people, Saskatchewan Polytechnic is committed to the renewal of relationships — miyo wahkohtowin — with our Indigenous communities.
+June 3, 2019 – Situated on Treaty 4 and Treaty 6 territories, and Homeland of the Métis, Saskatchewan Polytechnic is committed to the renewal of relationships — miyo wahkohtowin — with our Indigenous communities.
 Sask Polytech has created a free MOOC to provide an introduction to the diverse Indigenous cultural groups within Saskatchewan.
 Students will learn about the colonization of Indigenous peoples, reconciliation, Indigenous histories, perspectives, worldviews and approaches to learning.

 “Indigenous students are an important part of the Sask Polytech community.
 We developed the Introduction to Indigenous Studies MOOC with our students in mind,” says Dr. Larry Rosia, president and CEO.
 “Our instructors requested information to develop their knowledge and understanding of Indigenous people’s worldviews and cultures to create inclusive learning spaces.
 This is one of the ways we are helping our instructors learn more about Saskatchewan’s Indigenous history.”